Millennium Coastal Path

 As you travel towards Machynys Point you can enjoy fine views of the North Gower Coast including Llanrhidian Marshes, Llanmadoc Down and the spectacular Whitford Burrows, with its historic cast iron lighthouse.
 The estuary at all tides and light conditions is a fantastic backdrop to the shoreline with frequent places to stop to sit and enjoy the views, wildlife and ambience.

 Continuing towards Llanelli along the shoreline you cross the River Lliedi near the former tidal dock entrance and arrive at North Dock.
-The Discovery Centre includes tourist information, ice-cream kiosk, café/restaurant and toilets.
+St. Elli's bay Bistro and Brasserie offers a great place to grab a coffee and a slice of cake and enjoy the amazing views over the Gower.
 The amazing promenade gives access to Llanelli beach and includes viewpoints and many features and sculptures along the way.

 Getting there: A frequent First Bus service 110 runs between Swansea and Llanelli via Bynea and Llwynhendy.
 It has stops around one mile away from the trail at both the Wetlands and Llanelli end.
-You can park at North Dock or at the Wetlands Centre itself.
+You can park at North Dock.
 There is a frequent train service to Llanelli, where the station is about 1/4 mile from the trail at Seaside near North Dock.

 Facilities: The Wetlands Centre at Penclacwydd allows free parking and entry for food and refreshments (pay entry and obtain refund).
 The centre itself has a huge range of wildfowl in its lagoons and many activities to enjoy in its grounds, for which there is an entry charge.
 For details see www.wwt.org.uk or phone 01554 741087.
-At North Dock there is pay and display parking and facilities at the Discovery Centre including a cafe/restaurant with terrace overlooking the promenade and an ice-cream kiosk.
+At North Dock there is pay and display parking and facilities at the St Elli's Bay include a bistro/restaurant with terrace overlooking the promenade and an ice-cream kiosk.

 North Dock to Burry Port Harbour